ArcaneMisery095/shai-hulud-detector/README.md

 For development setup, building, and contributing, see [DEVELOPMENT.md](DEVELOPMENT.md).

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes and version history.

+## Releases

+For information on the release process and how to create new releases, see [RELEASE.md](RELEASE.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.